LGBT+ Older Adult Project

 Coordinator: Dr. Jeanne Koller

-By providing training to agencies that work with older adults, we create an awareness of the unique concerns and service needs of LGBT older adults.
-Programs can be custom tailored to your needs, and can be from 1-3 hours in length.
+By providing training to agencies that work with older adults, we create an awareness of the unique concerns and service needs of LGBT+ older adults.
+We can provide a general one hour program “LGBT+ Older Adults” or programs can be custom tailored to your needs, ranging from 1-5 hours in length.
+For more information about possible trainings and costs please contact Coordinator Jeanne Koller at firstname.lastname@example.org.

 The LGBT+ Older Adult “Cross-Gen Pride” Podcast Series

-We have initiated a podcast series featuring LGBT+ adults across the lifespan sharing their stories.
+A podcast series was initiated in 2020 and features interviews with LGBT+ adults across the lifespan sharing their stories.
+Co-hosts Chelsea Smith and Dominique Lengyel started as student interns but have continued as volunteers.
 Be sure to check out the episodes!

 As We Age: Listening to the Voices of LGBTQ Older Adults